MischaU8/yumyum/modelling/create-panel-lines-02_dGyu0dzZX0E.md

 Uploaded: 2023-05-25

-yum yum Floyd here with a quick look at creating panel lines and plasticity to create panel lines on a solid simply create curves that intersect the solid where you'd like the panel lines to be
+yum yum Floyd here with a quick look at creating panel lines in Plasticity to create panel lines on a solid simply create curves that intersect the solid where you'd like the panel lines to be